IsiashaG/MSDA_Portfolio/README.md

 I benefitted tremendously from the tips and advice of prior students throughout my educational journey, and this is a part of my ongoing issue to return the favor and ensure more people get the help they need to also complete this degree.

-This degree focused on 11 courses:
+This degree included on 11 courses:

 D204: The Data Analytics Journey